dustinpfister/blog_posts/_posts/js-request-animation-frame.md

 ## 2 - Capping a seconds delta value

 On thing that has come up that I think I should write about more in an advanced section is making sure to set a cap on a seconds delta value for projects where doing so might be a good idea.
 This a for the most part only a problem some times when it comes to switching between tabs in a browser, and ending up with a large amount of time between frames.
 In these kinds of situations I can end up with a large delta value for the seconds value that is used to update the current properties of a model.
+In some projects this might nt be a problem, it might even be what I want to happen actually.
+However in order projects it could present a problem where time is being used to update the state of objects as an object will just end up jumping an extreme distance between frames if i do not set some kind of max seconds delta value.

-So in this section I will be going over this in detail.
+So in this section I will be going over this capping of a seconds delta value in detail.

 ### 2.1 - Basic seconds capping example